ItalyPaleAle/rss-bot/README.md

 ## System requirements

-This bot is designed to run on a Linux server.
-At the moment, only the amd64 architecture is supported.
+This bot is designed to run on a Linux server with Docker.
+Images for both amd64 and arm64 are published on Docker Hub and on GitHub Container Registry.

 ## Register your bot